gurumojo/text/vitae/clinical.md

  * Identifies opportunity to collaborate with disparate groups in promoting goals of innovation and expansion of awareness
  * Frequently, when located beyond unrelatable binary options, exceeds known expectations while maintaining contradictory perspective
- * Consistent, long-term, mindfulness practice enables powerful presencing and tracking skills in a variety of environments, using various objects of meditation
+ * Consistent mindfulness practice enables powerful presencing and tracking skills in a variety of environments, using various objects of meditation
  * Accesses vast mental maps with a focus on elements of data as well as singular features while considering the impacts of each on larger ecosystems
  * Considers diverse experiences and needs of others when selecting or designing interventions for the most profound impact